tyjo/dystruct/README.md

                                     and training sets.
 Use the same seed across replicates to fix the hold out set.
 	--epochs INT                (=50) Optional.
 Number of epochs to run before terminating.
-	--labels FILE               Optional.
-Experimental.
-Population label file path for supervised analysis.
-                                    Labels should be in {0,...,npops - 1}.
-One label per line in the same order as the input matrix.
-Individuals without a population assignment should be labeled by -1.
 ```